Systems Thinking Explained Simply

 When a subsystem’s goals dominate at the expense of the total system’s goal, the resulting behaviour is called sub-optimisation.

 Open systems can exchange energy and matter with the external environment.
-For example, an unopened bottle of water.
-Open systems are therefore unpredictable.
+For example, an economy.
+They are therefore unpredictable.

 Closed systems cannot exchange energy and matter with external environment.
-For example, a forest.
-Closed systems are therefore predictable.
+For example, a snow globe.
+They are therefore predictable.

 Open systems can evolve and adapt.
 Closed systems cannot evolve and adapt.
 Recurring behaviour is only possible in an closed system.